 This year there were a total of 583 participants representing 84 different judo clubs; a new all-time high.
-We were in a new facility Azusa's Pacific University's Felix Event Center which was much more spacious.
+We were in a new facility Azusa's Pacific University's Felix Event Center which was much more spacious and accommodated 6 full size tatami areas provided by California Mats 4 Rent.
 The stands during the morning and day were fairly filled.
 Even at the end of the tournament many stayed to watch the competition.